Whe1veWUPK/SEU-CSE-VCampus/README.md

 Following are the students who mainly is responsible for the codes.

-Other five students(mainly refers to who is responsible for coding) are as followed:
 [HankCaptain](https://gitee.com/hankcaptain) and [缪缪的dog](https://gitee.com/f0uR51) are mainly responsible for the frontend's development.

 [yfyou](https://gitee.com/yfyou) and [wwb](https://gitee.com/wwb_WuHuuu) are mainly responsible for the backend's development.